orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 ## A Basic Example

 Say I have a killer exam tomorrow, and I have function which represents what mark I'll get depending on how much time I spend studying and how much time I spend sleeping.
-The problem is I get burned out if I study too much, but I won't pass if I don't study enough.
-I'll be groggy during the exam I sleep too much, or be slow and weary if I don't sleep enough.
-How do I balance the time before the exam appropriately?
+For the sake of the example, we'll say that I can spend a maximum of 10 hours doing either activity, and any time I don't spend doing either activity will be filled by normal day to day activities.
+The problem is I'll get burned out if I study too much, but I won't pass if I don't study enough.
+I'll also be groggy during the exam I sleep too much, or be weary and slow if I don't sleep enough.
+How do I balance the time before the exam appropriately, given that I have this magical function which predicts the future?

 <figure class="big">
   <figcaption>The problem space shown as a heat map.</figcaption>